MENU

 Florida citrus growers have long implemented Good Agricultural Practices (GAPs), preharvest practices (e.g., in the field) established to prevent, minimize, or eliminate contamination and hazards to human health.
 Essential components of the GAPs process include careful planning, implementation, and documentation of required steps and procedures that together analyze and minimize risks from biological, chemical, and physical hazards.

 The development of GAPs is based on sound science, including peer-reviewed scientific literature as well as outbreak investigations related to various fresh produce commodities.
-The Produce Safety Rule (PSR) of the Food Safety Modernization Act (FSMA) formalized and codified many of the previously voluntary GAPs that growers have practiced for many years.
-GAPs related to citrus will continue to evolve as new information evolves.
-Growers represent the first step in the farm-to-table food chain.
-Growers with a strong GAPs program will be well-positioned to regulatory meet the evolving market-driven demands and regulatory requirements.
+The Produce Safety Rule (PSR) of the Food Safety Modernization Act (FSMA) formalized and codified many of the previously voluntary GAPs that growers had practiced for many years.
+GAPs related to citrus will continue to evolve as new information is discovered.
+Growers represent the first link in the farm-to-table food chain.
+Growers who develop and maintain a strong GAPs program will be well-positioned to meet the evolving market-driven demands and regulatory requirements.

-The objective of this document is to present general GAPs principles and PSR requirements needed to plan, execute, and document production practices that will prevent, minimize, or eliminate the possibility of fruit contamination.
+The objective of this document is to present general GAPs principles and PSR requirements needed to plan, execute, and document production practices that will prevent, minimize, or eliminate risks that can result in contamination.
 The materials contained in this document are a combination of recommendations based on the best available science and minimum standards outlined in the PSR.
 The distinction between voluntary GAPs recommendations and PSR requirements is made in this document by the deliberate use of the words "must" and "should," where "must" is used to denote PSR requirements and "should" is used to denote voluntary GAPs.
 This document will be reviewed and updated as new risk data emerges; it is not a comprehensive list of all PSR requirements.

 Background

-While the consumption of whole fresh citrus fruit has not been associated with foodborne illness, GAPs represent important procedures that Florida citrus growers should follow to minimize the potential for fruit contamination and meet specific requirements of the PSR.
-Florida's citrus growers, processors, and fresh-fruit packers have invested considerable resources in developing and implementing food safety protocols and participating in third-party audit programs.
-Many growers are documenting production, harvest, and transportation practices as part of their normal operations to mitigate the potential for foodborne illnesses, and packers also adhere to their own food safety requirements.
+GAPs represent important procedures that Florida citrus growers should follow to minimize the potential for fruit contamination and meet specific requirements of the PSR.
+Florida's citrus growers, processors, and fresh-fruit packers have invested considerable resources in developing and implementing food safety protocols to participate in third-party audit programs.
+Many growers document production, harvest, and transportation practices as part of their normal operations to mitigate the potential for foodborne illnesses, and packers also adhere to their own food safety requirements.
 Citrus juice processors implement the Hazard Analysis and Critical Control Point Program (Juice HACCP), which is required by the FDA (21 CFR Part 120).
-Farm owners and managers who produce citrus intended for fresh-squeezed juice should be aware of and follow the Juice HACCP regulation in that rule.
+Farm owners and managers who produce citrus intended for fresh-squeezed juice should also be aware of and follow the Juice HACCP regulation in that rule.

 GAPs are a prerequisite of these fresh-citrus packing and juicing food safety requirements.
-Although a full HACCP or Preventive Controls for Human Food program with carefully controlled processes is not possible in an outdoor grove environment, the principles of hazard analysis and preventive measures can and need to be applied.
-A GAPs program that has been developed, supervised, and properly implemented protects the health of consumers and the producer's investment in the product.
+Combining a GAPs program that has been developed, supervised, and properly implemented with PSR requirements protects the health of consumers and the producer's investment in the product.

-In general, GAPs programs (https://edis.ifas.ufl.edu/topic_series_food_safety_on_the_farm) address the potential risk of three types of contamination or hazard:
+In general, GAPs programs address three types of hazards:

 1. Biological